ricardobcl/Dotted-Version-Vectors/README.md

 6. **A client writes a new value V with the *last-write-wins* policy**

     ```Erlang
-        %% create a new DVVSet for the new value, using the client's version vector
+        %% create a new DVVSet for the new value, using the client's context
-        NewDVVSet = dvvset:new(VV, V),
+        NewDVVSet = dvvset:new(Context, V),
         %% update the new DVVSet with the local server DVVSet and the server ID
         UpdDVVSet = dvvset:update(NewDVVSet, LocalDVVSet, ServerID),
         %% preserve the causal information of UpdDVVSet, but keep only 1 value
         %% according to the ordering function F
-        DVVSet = dvvset:lww(F, UpdDVVSet)
+        DVVSet = dvvset:lww(F, UpdDVVSet),
         %% store DVVSet...
     ```
     We could do only `DVVSet = dvvset:new(V)` and write DVVSet immediately,